 This is the rarest cut grade and reflects the most light.

 This cut grade reflects nearly as much light as an Excellent cut grade, but for a lower price.

 This cut grade reflects most of the light that enters the diamond, but not as much as a Very Good cut grade.

 This cut grade may appear dull or even glassy, and is very inexpensive.

-This cut grade is not carried by Joel's Gold Store and is typically not recommended.
+This cut grade is not carried by Joel's Fine Jewelry and is typically not recommended.

 Color is one of the more noticeable attributes of a diamond and has a heavy impact on the price of the stone.
 Diamonds range from colorless to yellow or light brown, and are sometimes found in a spectrum of fancy colors, including yellow, blue, and even red diamonds.
 The less color, the rarer the diamond.
 After 'Z' on the color scale, diamonds become fancy yellow, which cost more because of their rarity.